This page updated July 14, 2023.

 Devo Cyclocross Team is for all abilities aged 8-14.
 (Details below.)

 CX High Intro: quick intro to cyclocross for High School MTB racers who are new to the sport.
 Three Monday practices in September.
+(Details below.)

 Hoogerheide is our race team for high schoolers with significant experience (Details below.)